emmawalshdev/The-Book-bar/testing.md

 - Test access
     - Confirm that the Manage genres navlink is not visible to non-admin users.
-    - Confirm that navlnk is visable for 'admin' user.
+    - Confirm that the Manage genres navlnk is visible for the 'admin' user.
-    - Attempt to access the edit book page URL while logged out.
-Confirm redirect to access denied page.
+    - Attempt to access the Edit book page URL while logged out.
+Confirm a redirect to Access denied page.

 - Test pathways
-    - Click on the Add genre button, confirm a redirect to the add genre page.
+    - Click on the Add genre button, confirm a redirect to the Add genre page.
-    - Click on the Edit button on a genre card, confirm a redirect to that specific edit genre page.
+    - Click on the Edit button on a genre card, confirm a redirect to that specific Edit genre page.

 **Add genre page**
 - Design confirmation